jjose14-Jacob-Jose/getSummaryHoldings/README.md

 Some of the major features provided are -

 - The ability to generate editions, years, and issues for a serial with basic publication details.
-- The ability to select available issues from the generated data to calculate holdings with a formatted enumeration and chronology fields.
+- The ability to select available issues from the generated data to calculate holdings with formatted enumeration and chronology fields.
 - Keyboard shortcuts for faster navigation.

 ## Project Structure